 Analyzing with Algorithms

-Once we’ve detected your Methylation, we analyze those many patterns with state-of-the-art algorithms that hone in on the Methylation sites related to Aging, to find your Biological Age and Pace of Aging.
-You’ll also get your entire list of CpG values; If you want to run your DNA through other algorithms, you can!
+Once we’ve detected your Methylation, we analyze those many patterns with state-of-the-art algorithms that hone in on the Methylation sites related to Aging.

-The questionnaire you fill out during your registration process can help our report narrow down some areas known to help reduce Biological Age, and identify some ways you can begin optimizing your lifestyle right away!
+Your biological age scores are generated purely by the algorithms examining your methylation.
+However, the questionnaire you fill out during your registration process can help narrow down some areas known to help reduce Biological Age, and identify some ways you can begin optimizing your lifestyle right away.

 Receiving Your Report

 We have a 2-3 week turnaround, from the time we received your sample in the mail to the time your report is ready.
 You can access your reports through our online portal, and track your progress through the portal if you test multiple times.

 One-off tests give you a great look at your current condition.
 You can also use it to check if your lifestyle changes are having a good impact on your body’s aging.